 01 of 06

 Dried tomatoes don't have to be "sundried" to be delicious.
-Where I live, the summers are too humid to dry foods in the sun (they just mold).
-That's why I opt for drying them in either a dehydrator or the oven.
+In many places, the summers are too humid to dry foods in the sun since they will just mold.
+Instead, opt for drying them in either a dehydrator or the oven.
 The result is just as intensely flavorful and colorful as the ones that were dried in less humid climates in the sun (and a whole lot less expensive).

 02 of 06